Sunday, December 22, 2024

 Privacy vs. safety

 One of the biggest dangers of introducing such legislation is the threat to the privacy of citizens.
-Declarations of safety are often used as an excuse to destroy personal space.
+Declarations of safety are often used as justification for destroying personal space.
 People begin to feel pressure and fear of reprisals for actions that were previously considered normal.

 Article 32 of the Constitution of Ukraine states that “everyone has the right to privacy.”
 However, with the adoption of such a law, this right may be grossly violated, because personal life will become open to government surveillance.
 Video cameras on the streets, on roads, in public transport will take up space near every citizen, and the intimacy of interactions will be destroyed.